Updated on August 2, 2016

 Stop use of VIP at the first sign of a rising lipase in combination with stomach pain.
 Per Google, a normal lipase level is 0-160 U/L. Symptoms of pancreatitis may include abdominal pain and swelling, diarrhea, fever, muscle aches, and lower blood pressure.

-The general guidelines for taking VIP (assuming the first dose is well tolerated) is to take 2 sprays in alternating nostrils 4 times daily for 30 days and then recheck blood pressure, VCS, C4a, TGF beta 1, and fasting lipase.
+The general guidelines for taking VIP (assuming the first dose is well tolerated) is to spray 50mcg in alternating nostrils 4 times daily for 30 days and then recheck blood pressure, VCS, C4a, TGF beta 1, and fasting lipase.
 If the labs like C4a and TGF beta 1 are improving, then start tapering down VIP over the next month to 2 doses daily.
 Continue taking Vasoactive Intestinal Peptide (VIP) at 2 doses daily for 1 more month and then stop.
 Six months after stopping VIP, recheck labs to make sure levels are stable and within range.
+Note: Some spray bottles deliver 50mcg in a single spray and some require two sprays.

 As an aside, some chemically sensitive people take 4 doses in the morning and 8 more doses before bed.
 In the September 2015 presentation When Inflammation Becomes Chronic given by Dr. Shoemaker and sponsored by Hopkinton Drug, Dr. Shoemaker remarked in the Question/Answer session that VIP should be slowly titrated up to maximize benefit.
 Dr. Shoemaker took as many as 28 doses daily at one point in time but now is down to nearly zero.
 Once the maximum dosage is reached, you can begin titrating down overtime to see what the minimum dose is that still provides maximum benefit.
 It’s impossible to overdose on VIP.